imanlotfimahyari/State-Sharing-p4-python/README.md

 is derived from the [P4 tutorial](https://github.com/p4lang/tutorials).

 To run the proposed solutions, you will need to either build a virtual machine or install several dependencies.
-If the first approach failed due to any error, try to use an Ubuntu 16.04 machine and use the the second approach to install the dependencies.
+If the first approach fails due to any error, try to use an Ubuntu 16.04 machine and use the second approach to install the dependencies.